shivoymalhotra9-wq/Agentic-AI-Cyber-App/README.md

 > - **92.5–100% on synthetic benchmarks** (data generated to match the model's training distribution)
 > - **~25–56% recall/accuracy on a real-world 2000s-era phishing corpus**
 >
 > The gap between these numbers is the most important finding in this repo — a textbook case of **training/test domain shift**.
-Section 6 explains why it happened and what the fix would be.
+Section [Limitations](#-limitations--honest-findings) explains why it happened and what the fix would be.
 I chose to document this honestly rather than report only the flattering number.

 ---